 - Conversational surveys with AI-suggested questions and adaptive follow-ups

-- Logic jumps and hidden fields for personalized question flow
+- Logic jumps and hidden fields for personalized survey flows

-- AI Insights that deliver automated summaries of feedback trends
+- AI Insights for automated open-text trend summaries

 - UTM and user attribute pass-through for response context

-- Native integrations with HubSpot, Google Sheets, Mailchimp, Notion, Airtable
+- Native integrations with HubSpot, Google Sheets, Mailchimp, Notion, and Airtable

 Typeform Pros